open-rmf/fleet_adapter_ecobot/README.md

 ![](../media/media/rviz2_publish_point.png)

 Subsequently, select "publish point" on rviz, then click on the respective point on the map.
 Immediately, the point in rmf and robot coordinate will get printed on `clicked_point_transform` terminal.
 These coordinates are helpful during debugging.

+# TODO
+- Traffic editior
+  - Add portion explaining the need to specify the 'dock_name' of the charging point in traffic editor to match the name of the charging point stored within the robot's internal database.
+- Update test scripts for new API